About Veracity News

 Almost no one adopts every value of a given political party.
 If they did, we wouldn't have primary elections.
 For example, not every Democrat believes in single-payer healthcare, and not every Republican believes in the continued criminality of marijuana at the federal level.

-Because of this, it would be disingenuous for us to write under the umbrella terms of conservative or liberal.
-Instead, we will identify our perspectives as belonging to one of the following six groups:
+We will identify our perspectives as belonging to one of the following six groups:

 America's Complex Relationship with Guns

 From constitutional carry to gun seizures and buybacks, Americans form a wide spectrum of belief when it comes to guns

 Data from the CDC shows that in 2019 (the most recent year for which statistics are available), 39,707 people died from gun-related injuries in the United States.
 This represents 12.1 deaths per 100,000 Americans, a number that is down slightly from the 2017 high of 12.2, but still in excess of the 20-year average of 10.8.

 Further data suggests that defensive use of guns happened at least 60,000 times per year in America, with a high-end estimate of 2.5 million occurrences.